kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0103 Ultralight vehicles.md

 ### §103.23   Flight visibility and cloud clearance requirements.

 No person may operate an ultralight vehicle when the flight visibility or distance from clouds is less than that in the table found below.
-All operations in Class A, Class B, Class C, and Class D airspace or Class E airspace designated for an airport must receive prior ATC authorization as required in §103.17 of this part.
+All operations in Class A, Class B, Class C, and Class D airspace or Class E airspace designated for an airport must receive prior ATC authorization as required in [[Volume 2/F Air traffic and general operating rules/0103 Ultralight vehicles.md#§103.17   Operations in certain airspace.|§103.17]] of this part.

 <div>